In this article, I’ve shortlisted my 20 favorite destinations in Taiwan. It wasn’t easy!

 My personal favorite spot, however, is Shizhuo village, where I love staying in accommodations on tea plantations and hiking through tea farm.
 The tea produced there is Alishan High Mountain Oolong Tea, the most famous tea in a country that is especially known for its high quality teas.

-I also love the cute market town of Fenqihu, with its fireflies, railway bento boxes, and bamboo forests.
+I also love the cute Fenqihu Old Street, with its railway bento boxes, bamboo forests and fireflies at night.
 And we can’t forget about the epic sunrises and sunsets on Eryanping Trail.

 I even have a plan to someday retire and open a killer guesthouse in Alishan region, so watch for that (in like 1 or 2 decades…).
 That’s how much I love this area!